siyamulislam/siyamulislam/README.md

 [![Linkedin: JohannesMilke](https://img.shields.io/badge/-CONNECT-blue?style=for-the-badge&logo=Linkedin&link=https://www.linkedin.com/in/siyamul/)][linkedin]

 - ⚡ &ensp;I’m currently studying M.Sc in Computer Science at Jahangirnagar University!
-- 🔭 &ensp;I’v completed my B.Sc in CSE at DIU!
+- 🔭 &ensp;I’v completed my B.Sc in CSE at Daffodil International Unuversity!
 - 🌱 &ensp;I’m currently learning JavaScript ❤️
 - 👯 &ensp;I’m looking to collaborate on **Android & Web development**
 - 🗿 &ensp;I am one of the early adopters of Flutter, it has been more than 1 years